liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

             array('CONTENT_TYPE' => 'application/json'),
             '{"title":"title1","body":"body1"}'
         );
         $this->assertJsonResponse($this->client->getResponse(), 201, false);
     }

 and there is another story:

-calling the resource `/api/v1/pages.json` with the POST method, and giving a not correct serialized content of the `Page` entity, the response should have the status code `400`.
+calling the resource `/api/v1/pages.json` with the POST method, and giving a not valid serialized content of the `Page` entity, the response should have the status code `400`.

     public function testJsonPostPageActionShouldReturn400WithBadParameters()